osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% ios%}

-For the **iOS** version, to work with Wikipedia, toggle the Wikipedia option on in:
+For the **iOS** version, to work with Wikipedia, turn on the Wikipedia option in:
 {% data variables.ios-values.menu %} → {% data variables.ios-values.plugins %} → {% data variables.ios-values.product_title_wiki %}

 {% endios %}